-Whether you use Method 1 or 2, use this section to add the finishing touches that will make your eBook digital library a success.
-I’ll show you how to create filters to make your eBooks easier to find, plus extras such as adding embedded audio players to a WordPress audiobook library.
-You’ll even learn how to create a private members-only ebook library that is hidden from public view.
+Whichever method you follow, use this section to add the finishing touches that will make your eBook digital library a success.
+I'll show you how to create filters to make your eBooks easier to find, plus extras such as adding embedded audio players or flipbooks to a WordPress audiobook library.
+You'll even learn how to create a private members-only ebook library that is hidden from public view.

 Choosing a WordPress eBook plugin

 Our WordPress eBook plugins are ideal because you can list lots of digital books on each page.
 Users don't have to waste time scrolling through multiple pages.
 You can even include extra data about each eBook such as the author, blurb, image, publisher, year - whatever you like!
 This also improves search engine rankings in Google.

-Your users can quickly search, sort and filter the list to find an eBook they’re interested in.
+Your users can quickly search, sort and filter the list to find an eBook they're interested in.
 They can then either click to download a WordPress eBook PDF or other format such as EPUB or MOBI (depending on the device they're using such as a Kindle, NOOK, or an Apple/Android device like an iPad or iPhone).
-Or if you’re using an e-commerce plugin, then they can add eBooks to the cart directly from the table of eBooks.
+Or if you're using an e-commerce plugin, then they can add eBooks to the cart directly from the table of eBooks.